7ombie/textmode/docs/README.md

 As well as the `array` attribute and `update` method, each texture instance also has a couple of readonly computed properties:

-+ `blocks`: The number of blocks (texels) in the `Uint8Array`.
++ `width`: The length of the `Uint8Array` in texels (the number of blocks).
-+ `pitch`: The number of bytes in each block (on the CPU).
++ `pitch`: The length of each texel in bytes (the blocksize).

-Note: The value of the `pitch` property is always `3` for palette textures, and `4` for state and font textures.
-The `blocks` attribute is constant for the font and palette (which are always the same length), but varies for the state array, depending on the (current) number of columns and rows.
+Note: The `width` attribute is constant for the font and palette (which are always the same length), but varies for the state array, depending on the (current) number of columns and rows.
+The value of the `pitch` property is always `3` for a palette texture, and `4` for the state or font.

-The `pitch` and `blocks` attributes align well with the structure of the data in the state and palette arrays.
+The `width` and `pitch` attributes align well with the structure of the data in the state and palette arrays.
 The state uses four bytes per texel *and* per character cell, while the palette uses three bytes per texel *and* per color.

-These attributes are less applicable to the font, where a texel corresponds to an (aligned) pair of rows within a glyph (requiring sixteen texels to encode each glyph).
+These attributes are less applicable to the font, where a texel corresponds to an (aligned) pair of rows within a glyph somewhere.

 The Program Attribute